 My urban interventions are not the final answers but my questions and appreciative inquiries about the possible future.
 This work is an expansion of my long-term art project namely White Butterflies.

 My blogging evolved slowly as a means to collate my process based eco-social art practice.

 Here, I share curatorial essays , stories , eco-sophies , ideas and things that are happening behind the scenes.

-Urban ecology We have a tendency to negatively judge the spontaneous vegetation plants that grow without human intent.
+We have a tendency to negatively judge the spontaneous vegetation plants that grow without human intent.
 Indeed, most of the plants that I chose are dismissed as unkempt weeds.
-I insisted and challenged society’s blind acceptance and cultural perception,...
+I insisted and challenged society’s blind acceptance and cultural perception, I fought and...